 Don’t forget to say thanks.

-This one should be a no-brainer, but moving day stress sometimes means that a simple “thank you” will slip through the cracks.
-Moving is literally back-breaking work, and chances are that your movers pulled some ridiculous stunts throughout the day to get everything into your home.
+This one should be a no-brainer, but with moving day stress, it’s easy to forget a simple “thank you.”
+Moving is hard work, and chances are that your movers pulled some impressive stunts to get everything into your home.

 Moving companies distinguish themselves from the competition by offering professional service.
 Don’t underestimate how much a simple compliment to the foreman will mean to him and his team.